abowtiekindofguy/OptimalCargoManagement-IITTechMeet/README.md

 make visualize input=data/input.txt output=data/output.txt
 ```

 This command will display the output using a visualization tool powered by MatPlotLib.
+The visualization will be displayed in a new window titled "Optimal Cargo Management - FedEx".
+Also, a png graphic would be saved for the visualization with a particular default projection.

 ### Troubleshooting

-- If the `input`, `output`, or `verbose` arguments are not provided, the script will display an error message indicating which argument is missing.
+- If the `input`, `output`, or `verbose` arguments are not provided, the script will display an error message indicating the first argument that is missing.

 ## License